How to score cheap flights (and other travel hacks)

 If you’ve purchased goods or wine valued over $300 AUD (including tax) 60 days before you travel, you’re able to get the GST you paid back under the Tourist Refund Scheme.
 You must be carrying this item as part of your carry-on, must have paid for it yourself in full, and must bring your receipt and related documents with you prior to boarding.

 So if you’re looking to buy a slick new laptop or camera for your travels, make sure you buy it just before you travel!

-Those are six facts (plus a bonus!) that should help you travel cheaper and more efficiently.
-Cost can be one of the strongest mental blocks that get in the way of travel, so it’s worth doing the research so you can consider all the options.
+Cost can be one of the strongest mental blocks that get in the way of travel.
+But before you reject the idea do some research so you can consider all of your options.
 Who knows?
-You might be able to fulfill Charlie Sheen’s dream of motorbiking across China now!
+You might even be able to fulfill Charlie Sheen’s dream of motorbiking across China!